LIT-Protocol/docs/docs/sdk/authentication/auth-sig.md

 ```

 :::note
 Be sure to use the latest blockhash from the `litNodeClient` as the nonce.
+You can get it from the `litNodeClient.getLatestBlockhash()`.
 :::

 When called, `checkAndSignAuthMessage` triggers a wallet selection popup in the user's browser.
 The user is then asked to sign a message, confirming ownership of their crypto address.
 The signature of the signed message is returned as the `authSig` variable.